wurmlab/sequenceserver/README.md

 #### Testing

-We use RSpec, Capybara, and Travis for testing.
+We use RSpec and Capybara for testing.
 Our test suite covers 95% of the codebase.
+Running all tests can take considerable time (~2 hrs).
+We recommend using Travis to automatically run all tests when you push your code to your fork.
+Tests are also run automatically when you open a pull-request (see Getting code merged section below).
+Although, it may be desirable sometimes to run a single test, whole file, or all tests locally.

 To run a single test (a.k.a, scenario):